^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic sphenoiditis (chronic inflammation of the sphenoid sinus, chronic inflammation of the main sinus, chronic sphenoidal sinusitis (sinusitis sphenaiditis chronica).
+Chronic sphenoiditis (chronic inflammation of the sphenoid sinus, chronic inflammation of the sphenoid sinus, chronic sphenoidal sinusitis (sinusitis sphenaiditis chronica).

-"Chronic inflammation of the sphenoid sinus - sphenoiditis - refers to diseases, the diagnosis of which often causes significant difficulties.
-The location of the sinus in the deep sections of the skull base, which are important in functional terms, as well as the involvement of adjacent paranasal sinuses in the inflammatory process, contribute to the appearance of an indistinct, worn out clinical symptomatology, which complicates the diagnosis.
-The position of the well-known otorhinolaryngologist SAProkuryakov (1939), who believes that the diagnosis of "sphenoiditis" should mature in the head of the doctor himself, does not lose relevance in our time, which requires a lot of time, experience and skill.
-This, apparently, explains the significant percentage of autopsy detection of cases of chronic sphenoiditis not established during life, which underlines the "reputation" of the sphenoid sinus as a "forgotten" sinus.
+"Chronic inflammation of the sphenoid sinus - sphenoiditis - is a disease whose diagnosis often causes significant difficulties.
+The location of the sinus in the deep sections of the base of the skull, which are important in functional terms, as well as the involvement of the adjacent paranasal sinuses in the inflammatory process contribute to the appearance of unclear, erased clinical symptoms, which complicates diagnosis.
+The position of the famous otolaryngologist S.A.
+Proskuryakov (1939) has not lost its relevance in our time, according to whom the diagnosis of "sphenoiditis" should mature in the head of the doctor himself, which requires a lot of time, experience and skill.
+This, apparently, explains the significant percentage of cases of chronic sphenoiditis detected at autopsy, not diagnosed during life, which emphasizes the "reputation" of the sphenoid sinus as a "forgotten" sinus.

-Chronic sphenoiditis is a chronic inflammation of the mucous membrane of the sphenoid sinus, resulting from ineffective treatment of acute sphenoiditis, estimated at 2-3 months.
-It is during this period of the inflammatory process in the wedge-shaped sinus that deep, often irreversible pathomorphological changes occur in the mucous membrane that often spread to the periosteum and bone tissue of the sphenoid bone.
-More often a chronic inflammatory process occurs in both sphenoid sinuses; according to VF Melnik (1994), bilateral damage is observed in 65% of cases, in 70% of cases of chronic sphenoiditis is combined with inflammation of other paranasal sinuses.
-Isolated lesion of the sphenoid sinus observed in 30% of cases appears probably due to their primary infection from the foci of infection localized in the lymphadenoid nasopharyngeal formations, for example, in chronic adenoiditis.
+Chronic sphenoiditis is a chronic inflammation of the mucous membrane of the sphenoid sinus, which occurs as a result of ineffective treatment of acute sphenoiditis, calculated over a period of 2-3 months.
+It is during this period of the inflammatory process in the sphenoid sinus that deep, often irreversible pathomorphological changes in the mucous membrane occur, often spreading to the periosteum and bone tissue of the sphenoid bone.
+Most often, the chronic inflammatory process occurs in both sphenoid sinuses; according to V.F.
+Melnik (1994), their bilateral lesion is observed in 65% of cases, in 70% of cases, chronic sphenoiditis is combined with inflammation of other paranasal sinuses.
+Isolated lesions of the sphenoid sinus, observed in 30% of cases, probably arise in connection with their primary infection from foci of infection localized in the lymphadenoid formations of the nasopharynx, for example, in chronic adenoiditis.

 Epidemiology

-The cause of the development of chronic sphenoiditis is the same as in chronic inflammatory processes in other other paranasal sinuses.
+The cause of the development of chronic sphenoiditis is the same as that of chronic inflammatory processes in other paranasal sinuses.

-The causative agents of the disease are more often representatives of the coccal microflora.
-In recent years, reports have emerged that three opportunistic pathogens, Haemophilus influenzae, Streptococcus pneumoniae and Moraxella catharrhalis, have been identified as pathogens.
-They note the formation of various types of aggressive associations, characterized by increased virulence.
-Quite often as a causative agent of the disease, mushrooms, viruses and anaerobes began to be isolated.
+The causative agents of the disease are most often representatives of the coccal microflora.
+In recent years, there have been reports of the isolation of three opportunistic microorganisms as causative agents - Haemophilus influenzae, Streptococcus pneumoniae and Moraxella catharrhalis.
+The formation of various types of aggressive associations characterized by increased virulence is noted.
+Fungi, viruses and anaerobes have often been isolated as causative agents of the disease.

 Pathogenesis

-Due to the narrowness of the natural outlet opening, it closes when it spreads edema and infiltrates the inflamed mucous membrane of the nasal cavity.
-In this situation, the latter begins to quickly absorb oxygen and release carbon dioxide, and the oxygen content sharply decreases when a sinus exudate appears in the lumen of the sinus.
-The disease occurs and when exposed to adverse factors directly on the mucous membrane of the sinus.
+Due to the narrowness of the natural outlet, it closes when the swelling spreads and the inflamed mucous membrane of the nasal cavity infiltrates.
+In this situation, the latter begins to quickly absorb oxygen and release carbon dioxide, and the oxygen content decreases sharply when purulent exudate appears in the lumen of the sinus.
+The disease also occurs when unfavorable factors directly affect the mucous membrane of the sinus.

-Chronic sphenoiditis is manifested by various and uncertain symptoms, probably connected with a deep sinus location in the base of the skull, close to the diencephalic and other important structures of the brain.
-This becomes a frequent cause of neurological complications and the appearance of asthenovegetative symptoms: sleep disorders, loss of appetite, memory impairment, paresthesia, persistent subfebrile condition, impaired glucose tolerance.
-More often, chronic sphenoiditis is manifested by dull pain in the occiput and secretions to the nasopharynx, mainly in the morning hours, hyperthermia with low-grade figures and pronounced general weakness.
-The disease is characterized by a prolonged course with mild symptoms.
-The inflammatory process is more often bilateral, isolated sinus involvement is observed in 30% of cases.
+Chronic sphenoiditis manifests itself with various and vague symptoms, probably related to the deep location of the sinus in the area of the base of the skull, close to the diencephalic and other important structures of the brain.
+This often causes neurological complications and the appearance of asthenovegetative symptoms: sleep disorders, loss of appetite, memory impairment, paresthesia, persistent subfebrile temperature, impaired glucose tolerance.
+Most often, chronic sphenoiditis manifests itself with dull pain in the back of the head and discharge into the nasopharynx, mainly in the morning, hyperthermia with subfebrile numbers and severe general weakness.
+The disease is characterized by a long course with inexpressive symptoms.
+The inflammatory process is often bilateral, isolated damage to the sinuses is observed in 30% of cases.

-Three of the most important symptoms of the disease are constant, the main one of which is the headache of permanent localization: with a small airway of the sinus - in the parietal region, and with a large spreading in the occipital.
-Characteristic for sphenoiditis is the irradiation of headaches in the postorbital and frontal areas with the appearance of sensations of "pulling out" or "trapping" the eyes.
+The three most important symptoms of the disease are constant, the main one being headache of constant localization: with minor pneumatization of the sinus - in the parietal region, and with major spreading to the occipital region.
+Characteristic of sphenoiditis is the irradiation of headaches to the retroorbital and frontal regions with the appearance of sensations of "pulling out" or "catching" the eyes.

-Symptomatic of chronic sphenoiditis depends mainly on the form of the process (closed, open) and the ways of distribution of humoral derivatives of the inflammatory process, which, in turn, is determined by the anatomical structure of the sphenoid sinus (its volume, bone wall thickness, the presence of digisenses, vascular emissaries, etc. .).
-The location of the sphenoid sinus at the base of the skull and in close proximity to important brain centers (pituitary gland, hypothalamus, other subcortical ganglia, cavernous sinus system, etc.) may cause the appearance of direct and repercussion symptoms indicative of the involvement of these formations in the pathological process.
-Therefore, the symptomatology of chronic sphenoiditis, although erased, hidden and masked by signs, for example, of ethmoiditis, still contains elements of "specificity" relating to the above-mentioned "repercussion" symptoms, which are not very typical for diseases of other paranasal sinuses.
-An example of such symptoms may be initial manifestations of optic-chiasmal arachnoiditis, paresis of the nerve, and others.
+The symptoms of chronic sphenoiditis depend mainly on the form of the process (closed, open) and the routes of spread of humoral derivatives of the inflammatory process, which in turn is determined by the anatomical structure of the sphenoid sinus (its volume, thickness of the bone walls, the presence of dihiscenses, vascular emissaries, etc.).
+The location of the sphenoid sinus at the base of the skull and in close proximity to important brain centers (pituitary gland, hypothalamus, other subcortical ganglia, cavernous sinus system, etc.) can cause the appearance of direct and repercussion symptoms indicating the involvement of these formations in the pathological process.
+Therefore, the symptoms of chronic sphenoiditis, although erased, hidden, and masked by signs of, for example, ethmoiditis, still contain elements of "specificity" related to the above-mentioned "repercussion" symptoms, which are not very characteristic of diseases of other paranasal sinuses.
+An example of such symptoms may be the initial manifestations of optic-chiasmatic arachnoiditis, paresis of the abducens nerve, etc.

-The "closed" form of chronic sphenoiditis, characterized by the absence of sinus communication with the nasopharynx (lack of drainage function), manifests itself with much more pronounced symptoms than the "open" form in which the exudate formed in the sinus loosens freely through natural drainage holes.
-When the form is closed (absence of secretions in the nasopharynx), patients complain of completeness and heaviness in the head, on raspiranie in the perinasal area and in the depth of the orbits; on constant, periodically exacerbated headaches, irradiating to the crown and orbits, amplified by shaking the head.
-For the pain syndrome with chronic sphenoiditis is a symptom of a "constant pain point", the localization of which is strictly individual for each patient, strictly repeating in the same place with each exacerbation of the inflammatory process.
-Headaches with closed form of chronic sphenoiditis are caused not only by pressure on sensitive nerves by accumulating exudate, but also by the characteristic for any chronic sinusitis neuritis of sensitive nerve endings, the alteration of which by inflammatory toxins leads to the occurrence of perivascular neuralgia and neuropathies characteristic of the syndromes of Slader, Charlene, Harris and etc. Such fixed pain loci can include pain radiating to the supra- and infraorbital regions, in certain teeth, in the region There are four mastoid processes and in the upper parts of the neck.
-With the combination of chronic sphenoiditis with chronic etmoiditis, hyposmia is possible.
-The closed type of the process leads to putrefactive decay of the wedge-shaped sinus tissues and to the objective and subjective cacosmia.
-A characteristic feature of chronic sphenoiditis is a decrease in visual acuity even in the absence of signs of optic-chiasmal arachnoiditis, and cases of temporary, until complete recovery, hypoacusia.
+The "closed" form of chronic sphenoiditis, characterized by the absence of communication between the sinus and the nasopharynx (absence of drainage function), manifests itself with significantly more pronounced symptoms than the "open" form, in which the exudate formed in the sinus is freely released through natural drainage openings.
+In the closed form (absence of discharge in the nasopharynx), patients complain of fullness and heaviness in the head, distension in the perinasal region and in the depth of the orbits; constant, periodically worsening headaches radiating to the crown and orbits, intensifying when shaking the head.
+The pain syndrome in chronic sphenoiditis is characterized by the symptom of a "constant pain point", the localization of which is strictly individual for each patient, strictly repeating in the same place with each exacerbation of the inflammatory process.
+Headaches in the closed form of chronic sphenoiditis are caused not only by pressure on the sensory nerves by accumulating exudate, but also by neuritis of the sensory nerve endings, which is characteristic of any chronic sinusitis, the alteration of which by inflammatory toxins leads to the development of perivascular neuralgia and neuropathies, characteristic of Slader, Charlin, Harris syndromes, etc. Such fixed pain loci may include pain radiating to the supra- and infraorbital areas, to certain teeth, to the mammillary process area, and to the upper neck.
+When chronic sphenoiditis is combined with chronic ethmoiditis, hyposmia is possible.
+The closed type of the process leads to putrefactive decay of the sphenoid sinus tissues and to objective and subjective cacosmia.
+A characteristic sign of chronic sphenoiditis is a decrease in visual acuity even in the absence of signs of optic-chiasmatic arachnoiditis, and cases of temporary hypoacusis, until complete recovery, are also common.

-With the "open" form of chronic sphenoiditis, the main complaints of patients are complaints about the presence of viscous, foul-smelling secretions in the nasopharynx, which dry out into yellow-gray-green crusts.
-To remove these secretions and crusts, patients are forced to resort to washing the nasal cavity and nasopharynx with various solutions.
+In the "open" form of chronic sphenoiditis, the main complaint of patients is the presence of viscous, foul-smelling discharge in the nasopharynx, which dries into yellow-gray-green crusts.
+To remove these discharges and crusts, patients are forced to resort to rinsing the nasal cavity and nasopharynx with various solutions.

-The evolution of chronic sphenoiditis, as in the case of chronic inflammatory processes in other paranasal sinuses, can occur both in the direction of recovery and in the direction of aggravation of the local and general manifestations of the disease, and under unfavorable conditions (general infections, reduced immunity, certain systemic diseases) (more often than with chronic inflammatory processes in other other paranasal sinuses) the occurrence of a number of severe complications (phlegmon orbit, optic neuritis, pachymeningitis skull base, optic-chiasmal arachnoiditis, cerebral abscess, thrombophlebitis of the cavernous sinus, etc.).
+The evolution of chronic sphenoiditis, as with chronic inflammatory processes in other paranasal sinuses, can occur both in the direction of recovery and in the direction of worsening of local and general manifestations of the disease, and under unfavorable conditions (general infections, decreased immunity, some systemic diseases) there is a danger (more often than with chronic inflammatory processes in other paranasal sinuses) of the occurrence of a number of severe complications (orbital phlegmon, optic neuritis, pachymeningitis of the skull base, optic-chiasmatic arachnoiditis, brain abscess, thrombophlebitis of the cavernous sinus, etc.).

 Forms

-There are two clinical forms of the disease - zksudativnuyu (catarrhal, serous, purulent) and productive (polypous and polypous-purulent).
+There are two clinical forms of the disease: exudative (catarrhal, serous, purulent) and productive (polypous and polypous-purulent).

-A method of mass examination of a large contingent of people could be fluorography or CT of paranasal sinuses.
+A method for mass examination of a large contingent of people could be fluorography or CT of the paranasal sinuses.

-At the stage of collection of anamnesis it is necessary to obtain information on the duration of the disease, the peculiarities of the clinical symptomatology, which at first glance is not even related to this type of sinusitis.
-This concerns, first of all, neurological visual disturbances, appearing against the background of constant long-term headache and discharge into the nasopharynx.
+At the stage of collecting anamnesis, it is necessary to obtain information about the duration of the disease, the features of clinical symptoms, which at first glance do not even have any relation to this type of sinusitis.
+This concerns, first of all, neurological visual disorders that appear against the background of constant long-term headache and discharge in the nasopharynx.

 Physical examination

-It is impossible because of the peculiarities of the location of the sphenoid sinus,
+It is impossible due to the peculiarities of the location of the sphenoid sinus,

 Laboratory research

-In the absence of complications, as with other types of sinusitis, general blood and urine tests are poorly informative.
-Obligatory is monitoring and dynamics behind the level of glucose in the blood.
+In the absence of complications, as with other types of sinusitis, general blood and urine tests are of little information.
+Observation of the dynamics of blood glucose levels is mandatory.

 Instrumental research

-With posterior rinoscopy, edema and hyperemia of the mucous membrane of the nasopharynx arch, a crust on its surface, a "strip of pus" flowing down its lateral wall are revealed.
-In chronic sphenoiditis, hyperplasia of the mucosa of the posterior edge of the opener, the upper edge of the khoan, and the posterior ends of the upper and middle nasal concha are often found.
-The appearance of a "strip of pus" can be detected with repeated posterior rhinoscopy after carefully conducted anemization of the mucosa of the olfactory cleft.
-The majority of patients have permanent edema and hyperemia of the middle nasal concha, which creates the illusion of an infection of the posterior-superior parts of the nose.
+Posterior rhinoscopy reveals edema and hyperemia of the mucous membrane of the nasopharyngeal vault, crusts on its surface, and a "strip of pus" flowing down its lateral wall.
+In chronic sphenoiditis, hyperplasia of the mucous membrane of the posterior edge of the vomer, the upper edge of the choanae, and the posterior ends of the superior and middle nasal turbinates is often detected.
+The appearance of a "strip of pus" can be detected during repeated posterior rhinoscopy after careful anemization of the mucous membrane of the olfactory cleft.
+Most patients have constant edema and hyperemia of the middle nasal turbinates, which creates the illusion of overgrowth of the posterior-superior parts of the nose.

-The main method of instrumental diagnosis remains radiography.
-Performed in the axial projection, it makes it possible to clarify the features of airway sinuses, the presence and number of chambers, the location of the interstitial septum, the nature of the decrease in the transparency of the sinuses.
-The introduction of a water-soluble contrast agent into the sinus through a catheter introduced during diagnostic probing of the sphenoid sinus will allow more precise localization of the changes caused by the inflammatory process.
+The main method of instrumental diagnostics remains radiography.
+Performed in axial projection, it makes it possible to clarify the features of sinus pneumatization, the presence and number of chambers, the location of the intersinus septum, the nature of the decrease in the transparency of the sinuses.
+The introduction of a water-soluble contrast agent into the sinus through a catheter inserted during diagnostic probing of the sphenoid sinus will allow more accurate localization of changes caused by the inflammatory process.

-CT and MRI when shooting in axial and coronary projections undoubtedly give a much larger amount of information, revealing the involvement of other paranasal sinuses and nearby structures of the facial skeleton in the inflammatory process
+CT and MRI, when taken in axial and coronal projections, undoubtedly provide a significantly greater volume of information, revealing the involvement of other paranasal sinuses and nearby structures of the facial skeleton in the inflammatory process.

 Differential diagnosis of chronic sphenoiditis

-The closest to the clinical manifestations of the disease is the diencephalic syndrome, often manifested by the subjective sensation of a change in the "hot flashes" of heat and cold, which was not observed in patients with sphenoiditis.
+The closest disease in clinical manifestations is diencephalic syndrome, often manifested by subjective sensations of alternating “flushes” of heat and cold, which is not observed in patients with sphenoiditis.

-It is necessary to differentiate the disease with the arachnoiditis of the anterior cranial fossa.
-Sphenoiditis, mostly chronic, from this pathology is characterized by the presence of a "spheroidal pain syndrome", a typical localization of exudate exudates and X-ray data,
+It is necessary to differentiate the disease from arachnoiditis of the anterior cranial fossa.
+Sphenoiditis, mainly chronic, differs from this pathology by the presence of "spheroidal pain syndrome", typical localization of exudate secretions and X-ray data,

 What do need to examine?